-As long as you maintain a college GPA of 2.5 and stay enrolled as a full-time student each semester, you will be eligible for SMART.
+As long as you meet Satisfacttory Academic Progress and stay enrolled as a full-time student each semester, you will be eligible for SMART.
 You must remain continuously enrolled (Fall and Spring semesters) at EKU until you complete your first undergraduate degree.
 If you qualify for and accept a merit scholarship associated with SMART (see below), the scholarship portion will expire after 8 consecutive semesters (Fall and Spring).

 What other financial aid is offered?

-New first-time freshmen eligible for SMART who have superior academic records may be eligible for one of two additional scholarship opportunities.
-Students with a composite ACT score of 29 or higher (SAT 1310 total or higher) may earn an additional merit scholarship award (unweighted GPA must be above 3.0 to be considered).
+New first-time freshmen eligible for SMART who have superior academic records may be eligible for one of four additional scholarship opportunities.
+Students with a composite ACT score of 34 or higher (SAT 1520 total or higher) may earn an additional merit scholarship award (unweighted GPA must be above 3.5 to be considered).
 Priority is given to students who have applied to EKU by February 1.
 After February 1, the Scholarship Office will make awards until funds are exhausted.
 Apply early!